 Weather Flying is more like an entry-level book for Pilots.
 It’s not very detailed and relevant to modern-day aircraft operations.

-This book is like a novel by two pilots sharing their weather flying experiences.
-The book is challenging, as there is no picture or illustrations.
+This book is a novel by two pilots sharing their weather-flying experiences.
+The book is challenging, as there are no pictures or illustrations.
 For beginner pilots, reading this book can be tedious.

 Weather Flying talks about how to fly through challenging weather conditions.
 However, the author’s experience is in the United States, and this book is relevant for pilots that operate in the USA.